luigiaceto/pacman-landtiger-board/README.md

 - **int0** : starts the game and pause it
 - **joystick** : moves pacman through the map, just select the direction desired and pacman will follow it unless you choose a new one
-- **potentiometer** : to achieve a better randomness, move the potentiometer before each game The score and the lifes of pacman are written on top of the GLCD
+- **potentiometer** : to achieve a better randomness, move the potentiometer before each game

+The score and the lifes of pacman are written on top of the GLCD.